 A few weeks ago, Craig and I watched Forks Over Knives.
 I’m kinda food documentary obsessed, so I was totally into it.
-Actually, whenever I find myself slipping with my healthy food lifestyle, I like to pop on one of the gazillion food documentaries on Hulu and it really helps reaffirm my whole foods lifestyle.

 Now, of course, all of those documentaries are propaganda—not journalism—and should approached as such.
 I like to take them with a grain of salt and do my own research before I go and change my diet to 100% kale juice and tree bark just because some guy said so in a voice over some B-roll of a happy family playing in a field of daisies.
 But even though I’m decidedly…skeptical…about the things that are said in these documentaries, they do always get me thinking.

 If you haven’t seen or heard of Forks Over Knives, it’s basically selling what they call a “plant-based diet” (AKA: veganism) as a great way to live a healthy life.
 Included are lots of stories about folks who were sick (mostly with cardiac issues, diabetes, high blood pressure, etc.) and when they transitioned to a whole foods, vegan diet, many of their diseases disappeared or at least diminished.
 Cool!
 Whatever works to get people healthier is totally awesome in my books.

 But, personally, I still eat animal products, and don’t plan on changing that—even after watching FOK.
 I’d much rather live a life where animal products are an accent in my diet rather than a main pillar.
 For me, when I eat that way, I feel my healthiest, strongest and my grocery budget is at its happiest.